Kitsu Publisher

 # On Windows

-• Double-click on the installer (Kitsu-publisher-Setup-{version}.exe) and follow the instructions.
+• NSIS Installer: Double-click the installer Kitsu-publisher-Setup-{version}.exe and follow the instructions.

-• Double-click on the installer (Kitsu-publisher-{version}-ia32.msi) and it will install directly the app.
+• MSI Installer: Double-click the installer Kitsu-publisher-{version}-ia32.msi to install the app.

 # On MacOS